nus-cs2103-AY2122S2/ip/docs/README.md

 # User Guide For YQ Chatbot

-*YQ Chatbot simplifies the way you manage your tasks so that you can focus on what matters.*
+*YQ Chatbot simplifies the way you manage your tasks so that you can focus on what's important to you.*

 ![YQ Chatbot Image](https://yuqitanyq.github.io/ip/Ui.png)